ThomasNLy/weather_app_electron_react_test/README.md

     - min temperature (2m) (for daily weather variables)
     - is day (for current weather variables)
     - weather code (for current weather variables)
+    - timezone (Set to automatic for local time zone detection)
 3. To configure the geo API field set the value for the `GEO_API_PARAMETERS` following the format for the geocoding API chosen to return a maximum result of **5 locations,** configured to English as the language, and in **JSON format.**
 4. Within `index.ts` the `fetchWeather()` function and the `fetchGeoLocationData()` function has to be modified to match response received when fetching data from the respective APIs.
     1. Modifying `fetchWeather()` function